 The following requirements must be met in order to operate a controlled recreational fire:

-Prior to each burn, the permit owner must call the Mexico Fire Department at 364-3612 (PLEASE NO CALLS AFTER 9 P.M.) for current fire safety conditions.
+Prior to each burn, the permit owner must log on to www.wardensreport.com and fill out a burn permit request.
+Permitted times to burn are M-F after 5pm and Sat. & Sun. after 10am.
+If you do not have internet access you may call the Mexico Fire Department at 364-3612 (PLEASE NO CALLS AFTER 8 P.M.) for permission to burn and for current fire safety conditions.
 The Mexico Fire Department may refuse the usage of open fires due to weather or unsafe conditions (dry air, windy, bad weather, state-wide ban, etc.)

 This permit is good for recreational fires only (cooking-size, fireplace, etc.)